frequency-chain/frequency/designdocs/SCHEMA.md

 ### Schema Validation

-Schema registry performs following checks before onboarding a schema on MRC:
+Schema registry, at least, performs following checks before onboarding a schema on MRC:

 - Payload is signed by an authorizing AccountId.
 - MRC did not exceed maximum count of schemas that can be hosted on chain.
 - A given schema adheres to minimum and maximum size limits allowed per schema.
 - Schema itself is not broken or malformed.
+- No duplicate schema(s) ever get registered.

 ### Schema Access

 Schema registry should expose, at minimum, following procedural calls (as RPC and/or public trait for internal use) for network participants and off chain message validator.
+Depending on use case we might need to add more and modify these basic calls.

-- get_schema : given a ```schema_id```, return serialized schema payload of type ```Vec<Schema>``` stored on chain.
+- **get_schema** : given a ```schema_id```, return serialized schema payload of type ```Schema``` stored on chain.
+- **get_schema_state**: given a ```schema_id```, return the state and/or range of blocks between which the schema is valid, of the schema if it still exists on chain.

 ### Schema Retention and Starting Block Storage